Care needs assessment

 What does the care needs assessment involve?

-A social care professional will come to see you to find out how you’re managing everyday tasks.
+A social care professional will usually come to see you to find out how you’re managing everyday tasks.
+You may be offered a telephone or online assessment.
+If you feel this is not right for you, ask for a face-to-face assessment.
 They will look at:

 - the emotional and social side of your life